 - 1. The use of biomass fuels for process heat are proven and widely used by those with immediate access to biomass which can be used as a fuel. - 2.
 The market for buying and selling biomass fuel by those without immediate access to their own sources of biomass builds on strong foundations. - 3.
-The biomass fuel supply chain has a number of players but like any evolving market the New Zealand biomass fuel supply market now has cornerstone players who are expanding their supply capabilities at a fast but orderly rate so that boom/bust scenarios will be avoided. - 4.
+Biomass fuel can be sourced from plantation forestry, farm woodlots, shelterbelts, riparian planting and the residues from agricultural crops. - 4.
+The biomass fuel supply chain has a number of players but like any evolving market the New Zealand biomass fuel supply market now has cornerstone players who are expanding their supply capabilities at a fast but orderly rate so that boom/bust scenarios will be avoided. - 5.
 Unlike fossil fuels whose quantity is finate there is potentially no reason why biomass fuel supply will be a future problem.
 There are many avenues for sourcing biomass such as plantation and farm forestry.
 The 1 billion trees programme will produce additional biomass fuel plus be a new carbon sink every 30 years by planting commercial forests.
 Biomass processing could be intergrated at least cost (or vica-versa) with waste to energy bio-processing.

-Waste to energy
+Waste to biogas